slabstech/so-simple-theme/index.md

 * Rs 50 off at purchases of Rs.
 500+

+* Tickets can also be bought at our community partners

 Terms and Conditions

 * The ticket is valid for one person and can be used only once at each community partner establishment